2moe/tmoe/src/en/prologue.md

 "Tmoe" is a minor open source project, and "2moe" lacks the financial resources and mental will to accept legal responsibility for "infringement."

 > "Tmoe" is a project, "2moe" is a living entity.
-> "2moe" is not a grass, nor is it an extraterrestrial creature.
-"2moe" will be quite upset if you go too far.

 Previously, Tmoe employed such a tight license because 2moe was concerned about different legal difficulties.